JuliaImages/juliaimages.github.io/docs/src/install.md

 Currently there're five julia packages can be used to display an image:

 * [`ImageShow`](https://github.com/JuliaImages/ImageShow.jl) is used to support image display in Juno and IJulia.
-This is automatically used when you use `Images`.
+This happens automatically if you are `using Images`.
 * [`ImageInTerminal`](https://github.com/JuliaImages/ImageInTerminal.jl) is used to support image display in terminal.
 * [`ImageView`](https://github.com/JuliaImages/ImageView.jl) is an image display GUI.
 (For OSX and Windows platforms, Julia at least `v1.3` is required)
 * [`Plots`](https://github.com/JuliaPlots/Plots.jl) maintained by JuliaPlots is a general plotting package that support image display.